-LEAGUE RULES (LATEST AMENDMENTS PASSED AT AGM ON 6TH JUNE 2017)
+LEAGUE RULES (INCLUDING LATEST AMENDMENTS PASSED AT AGM ON 6TH JUNE 2017)

 NAME & OBJECTIVES

 1. The League shall be called the Towcester and District Table Tennis League and shall be affiliated to Table Tennis England and the Northamptonshire County Table Tennis Association.

 2. The aim of the League shall be to promote table tennis throughout the district in a friendly manner and membership shall be open to clubs having suitable facilities within eight miles of Towcester crossroads or at the discretion of the Committee.

 3. The League shall have a President, Vice President(s), Chairman, Vice Chairman, Secretary, Treasurer, Registration Secretary, Divisional Secretaries, Publicity/Website Officer, Coaching Secretary, Tournament Organiser and Honorary Auditor who shall all be elected annually.

 COMMITTEE & MEETINGS

 4a.
 The League shall be administered by a committee which will consist of a representative from each Club and include the League Chairman, Secretary, Treasurer, Registration Secretary and Divisional Secretaries.

 4b.
 At committee meetings a quorum consists of at least five members of whom two shall be officers.